2Accommodation options for your first few nights in Australia

 Should I rent a room or an apartment before arriving?

-If you’re planning to settle down in a city for a few months, it can be tempting to look for a place online and rent it before arriving in Australia to avoid spending a few nights in a temporary accommodation option.
-However, you might want to reconsider it for the following two reasons.
+If you’re planning to settle down in a city for a few months, it can be tempting to look for a place online and pay for it before arriving in Australia, to avoid spending a few nights in temporary accommodation.
+However, you might want to reconsider doing this for the following two reasons.

 First, it’s hard to pick a place based on an online ad.
-Sure, the room looks cozy, but the neighbourhood may not match your needs or the building may feel dodgy.
-Besides, there’s no guarantee the place looks like the picture you saw online—they may have been taken years ago, with the most flattering angle and on a sunny day, but you may end up in a run-down apartment while there are cheaper and better options around.
-It’s best to visit your future home before renting it—and don’t forget to take a walk through the neighbourhood to see if you like the vibe as well.
-Sure, you may be missing a deal or two if you wait to arrive in Australia, but at least you won’t pick the place where you will live for a little while just based on a few stock photos.
+Sure, the room looks nice in photos, but the neighbourhood may not match your needs or the building may feel dodgy.
+Besides, there’s no guarantee the place looks like the picture you saw online—they may have been taken years ago, with the most flattering angle and on a sunny day.
+You may end up in a run-down apartment when there were cheaper and better options around.

 Second, you could be falling into the trap of an apartment rental scam.
-Once the deposit money is sent and various fees paid, you might never hear from the landlord or your future roommates ever again—the place may not even exist.
+Once the deposit money is sent and various fees paid, you might never hear from the landlord or your future roommates ever again—the place may not even exist and the ad was made up out of fake images and contact details.

 Is it a good idea to sign up for a WWOOF, HelpX, Workaway or Couchsurfing experience when I arrive?